qetu970954/KifuAssembler/readme.md

 ```

 ### Usage

-Crawl the Connect6 experts and store the result into `<OutputFile>`
+To crawl the Connect6 experts and store the result into `<OutputFile>`
 ```
 $ scrapy crawl expert -o <OutputFile>
 ```